KRISTI BRIDGEMAN, ARTIST

 Kristi Bridgeman's work is regularly featured in exhibits in B.C. and Alberta, and was recently shortlisted for Governor Generals Award as well as several dozen fine arts and book awards.

-The following is a selection of articles and features from the artists most recent projects.
+The following is a selection of articles and features from the artists upcoming and most recent projects.

 Included in this Naturescape booklet by the District of Saanich is illustration work by Kristi Bridgeman.
 The booklet is full of ideas for supporting native species by protecting, maintaining, and enhancing wildlife habitat and native biodiversity on our own property.
 Even just keeping oak leaves as mulch for the butterflies helps!